cmmrox/rag-based-voice-assistant-poc/docs/API_DOCUMENTATION.md

 ### Session Management
 - Sessions are managed client-side
-- No server-side session storage in POC
+- Backend is completely stateless
-- Session ID generated by frontend
+- Session ID generated by frontend for tracking only
-- WebSocket connection uses session ID for routing
+- No persistent connections maintained on backend

 ### WebRTC Connection
 - Direct connection between frontend and OpenAI